marythought/newsy/README.md

 This is a RESTful Go API that returns top news articles from several tech news sources.

 It supports two endpoints currently:
-1. /crawl -- Crawls news sources and saves top news stories in MongoDB database
+1. https://newsy-bits.herokuapp.com/crawl -- Crawls news sources and saves top news stories in MongoDB database
-2. /news -- Gets all top news stories saved in the MongoDB database and returns as JSON
+2. https://newsy-bits.herokuapp.com/news -- Gets all top news stories saved in the MongoDB database and returns as JSON

+See it in action: http://www.marydickson.info/news

 In the future, I would add a job or recurring task to regularly crawl for new articles (currently only works on-demand), and figure out a way to delete old news from the database and/or only return a certain number of articles.